lhermann/lukashermann.dev/content/writing/how-to-use-async-await-with-vuejs-components.md

 [Nuxt](https://nuxtjs.org/) is a framework on top of Vue that makes the development of server-side rendered applications easier.

 Nuxt has a special method called `asyncData ()` that is called before the component is created.
 This allows the server to pre-render the component before sending it to the client and it allows the client to pre-fetch data before the new component is shown to the user.
-This is especially interesting with page-level components where data can be fetched before the user even clicks on the next link creating the experience, similar to a mobile app, of instant page navigation.
+This is especially interesting with page-level components where data can be fetched before the user even clicks on the next link creating the experience of instant page navigation, similar to a mobile app.

 _Be aware that `asyncData ()` doesn't have access to the component's instance and `this` context, therefore the data must be returned instead._